khaeru/sdmx/doc/implementation.rst

       See :mod:`sdmx.message` for the different types of Messages and their component parts.
     - See :mod:`.reader.xml`.

+.. _sdmx-json:

 SDMX-JSON
     Based on JavaScript Object Notation (JSON).
-    The SDMX-JSON format is only defined for data, not metadata.
+    The SDMX-JSON *format* is versioned differently from the overall SDMX *standard*: SDMX-JSON 1.0 corresponds to SDMX 2.1, and SDMX-JSON 2.0 corresponds to SDMX 3.0.

+    SDMX-JSON 1.0 supports only data and not structures or metadata; SDMX-JSON 2.0 adds support for structure information.

     Reference: https://github.com/sdmx-twg/sdmx-json